 Through the rehabilitation and religious us programs, the Grey Snow Eagle House has been able to help over 100 eagles Currently, the Grey Snow Eagle House provides homes to over 55 bald and golden eagles from throughout the United States and has released 26 eagles back into the wild from Oklahoma.

 The eagles receiving life-long care at the facility are eagles that have been injured and are unable to survive in the wild because of these injuries.
-These eagles come from all over the United States including areas such as Oklahoma, Arkansas, Michigan, Nebraska, Colorado, Oregon, and Wisconsin, and they have received injuries such as being hit by a car, electrocuted, or gunshot.
+These eagles come from all over the United States including areas such as Oklahoma, Arkansas, Michigan, Nebraska, Colorado, Oregon, and Wisconsin.
+Typically, these eagles have injuries caused by collisions with cars, electrocutions, lead poisoning, or gunshot injuries.
 While these eagles have been injured, special attention is given to each individual to ensure that they have quality of life while in captivity.
 Individuals are provided with large rock pools to bath, fresh food, and even enrichment activities.
 These eagles receive bi-annual veterinary exams from Dr. Paul Welch (Tulsa, OK) to ensure each individual is happy and healthy.